-Shortly before Christmas, I decided to commission a poster for KISSPROOF.
+Shortly before Christmas, I commissioned a poster for Kissproof.
 Here is the finished item:

 Given the large part that Esme's sunglasses play the narrative, it was decided that this is what it should centre around.
 The frame of reference we used was the poster for Cameron Crowe's Almost Famous.

 It was designed by Greg Bunbury, more of whose work you can see here.

 Back in 2011, I was invited by the Outreach Representative at Current TV to pitch an idea for a commercial for the then-new Samsung Galaxy Tab.
-However, what I didn't know was that about two dozen other directors had also been approached with the same offer.
+However, what I didn't know was that about two dozen other people had also been approached with the same offer.

 But, the idea still stuck with me because a) if I do say so myself, it's a pretty good idea - and b) because I've always wanted to make a silent film.
 And so I did, the result being Kissproof, shot over a couple of days in various locations in and around north London.

 The title actually came from an article I was reading about a Preston Sturges retrospective.
 Before getting into the discussions about his movies, it gave a brief overview of his early life and career.
-Before he went into theatre first, and then movies, it turns out Preston fancied himself something of an inventor, and in fact patented several inventions - one of which was something called "kiss-proof lipstick".
+Before he went into theatre first, and then movies, it turns out Preston fancied himself something of an inventor, and in fact patented several inventions - one of which was something he called "kiss-proof lipstick".

 And, as Billy Wilder once said: "If you're going to steal, steal from the best".

-The reader is quite welcome to read the article in its entirety, but I've decided to reproduce here only the passages that I found the most striking and/or affecting.
-It's something I found to be a valuable source of guidance during an extremely pivotal moment in my life, and hopefully it may have the same value for others.
+You're quite welcome to read the article in its entirety, but I've decided to reproduce here only the passages that I found the most striking and/or affecting.
+It's something I found to be a valuable source of guidance at a pivotal moment in my life, and hopefully it may have that same value for others.